jdmar3-comp426/a99-squid-grinder/README.md

 # Invincible Incrementer

 This is a super fun game!
 Choose an increment value and increment your counter.
 Just click the buttons and increment forever!
-Users have the option to view and update their account information including their username and password.
+Users have the option to view and update their account information including their display name, or delete their account.
 Best game ever honestly.

 ## Setup